GauSampada/.github/profile/README.md

 ### 5. **Veterinarian Locator**
    - Helps farmers find and connect with nearby veterinarians for professional advice.
    - Ensures better healthcare and well-being for Indian cows.

+### 6. **Breed Identification Screen**
+   - Farmers can identify the breed of their cows using AI.
+   - Helps in making informed decisions about breeding, care, and management based on breed traits.

+### 7. **Government Schemes & Subsidy Information**
+   - Provides farmers with access to financial assistance programs and subsidies.
+   - Helps in maximizing benefits from government initiatives.

+### 8. **Video Call & Reports Saving**
+   - Enables farmers to consult veterinarians or experts via **video calls**.
+   - Saves health reports for tracking cow health and performance over time.

+### 9. **Crowdfunding for Conservation**
+   - Allows farmers and NGOs to raise funds for conservation projects.
+   - Supports initiatives that benefit indigenous cow breeds and promotes community involvement in sustainable farming.

 ## Sustainable Development Goals (SDGs) Alignment
 1. **SDG 2: Zero Hunger**